thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/reference/performance-tests.md

 **Lessons learned**

-ThingsBoard MQTT Broker cluster in the current configuration contains the capacity to process an even bigger load.
+TBMQ cluster in the current configuration contains the capacity to process an even bigger load.
 Kafka provides reliable and highly-available processing of messages.
 In this scenario, the utilization of `APPLICATION` subscribers and the nature of the test resulted in minimal load on PostgreSQL, with only a few operations executed per second.
-There is no direct communication between the TB MQTT broker nodes that helped scale horizontally to achieve the mentioned results.
+There is no direct communication between TBMQ nodes that helped scale horizontally to achieve the mentioned results.
-Although employing a QoS level of 0 would further elevate the message rate, our intention was to demonstrate the MQTT broker's processing capabilities with a more practical setup.
+Although employing a QoS level of 0 would further elevate the message rate, our intention was to demonstrate TBMQ's processing capabilities with a more practical setup.
 In general, a QoS level of 1 is widely favored as it strikes a balance between message delivery speed and reliability, making it a popular configuration choice.
-ThingsBoard MQTT Broker is a great choice for both low and high message rates.
+TBMQ is a great choice for both low and high message rates.
 It excels in various processing use cases, such as fan-in and fan-out scenarios, and proves equally suitable for deployments of various scales.
 Thanks to its inherent capacity for both vertical and horizontal scalability, the broker adapts to the demands of either small-scale or large-scale deployments.